angadhn/angadhn.github.io/_opinions/Post10.md

 are what are our technology options for energy abundance and then we can think about the politics of organised action.

-Both Graeber (whom I love) and Yanis have lofty goals but do not present concrete ideas of getting there from where we currently are.
+Both Graeber (whom I love as he reminds me of Christopher Hitchens) and Yanis have lofty goals but do not present concrete ideas of getting there from where we currently are.
 And this, to me, is lazy.
 What we need to do is to solve a
 [motion planning problem](https://en.wikipedia.org/wiki/Motion_planning)